-Visitors are encouraged to enjoy the property and the 12km of nature trails and the 20km of dyketops.
-Friends of Hullett would like to remind the public about ice saftey.
+Visitors are encouraged to enjoy the property and the 12km of nature trails and the 20km of dyke tops.
+Friends of Hullett would like to remind the public about ice safety.
 Due to the nature of marshes and springs, ice conditions at Hullett are often poor.
 Make sure you have the appropriate training before venturing onto the ice.
 Snowmobile trails cross the property as well and should be avoided by hikers and skiers.

 The snowmobile trail crosses right through the HPWA!
-A trail permit is required for trail use, which can be purchased through the Ontario Federation of Snowmobile Club.
-Click the link on the left for the home page where you can purchase a permit and find trail guides.
+A trail permit is required for trail use, which can be purchased through the Ontario Federation of Snowmobile Clubs.
+Click here to access the Ontario Federation of Snowmobile Clubs website.
+Snowmobiles are only permitted on OFSC marked trails.

 Winter is a great time to view the HPWA and take some amazing pictures of the landscape and wildlife!
 Dave Minhinnick is a local photographer that frequents the marsh.